New Early and Late Season Pricing!

 - One must know how to load, ride, and unload safely when using the tube run lift

 Tubing may be hazardous.
-There are risks associated with this activity including, but not limited to, changing weather and surface conditions, speed and falling from the tube, slipping or falling while walking on the tube run area, collisions with other tubers as well as natural and man-made objects, and the lack of control of speed and direction.
+There are risks associated with this activity including, but not limited to, changing weather and surface conditions, speed and falling from the tube, slipping or falling while walking on the tube run area, collisions with other tubers as well as natural and man-made objects, taking drugs, and the lack of control of speed and direction.
 By purchasing a tubing ticket, one assumes the risks and the risk of any injury related to this activity.